gabor-bata/presentations/Introduction-to-Gradle/Introduction-to-Gradle.md

 ---

-# Java plugin - Dependencies
+# Java plugin - dependency

+Gradle originally used Ivy under the hood for its dependency management.
+Gradle has replaced this direct dependency on Ivy with a native Gradle dependency resolution engine which supports a range of approaches to dependency resolution including both POM and Ivy descriptor files.

 Add logging and unit testing capabilities: